dotvoid/stacked-router/README.md

 ### Slots

-Layouts support header and footer slots.
-This allows view components to render content but which is automatically rendered inside the layout instead.
-This allows styling of headers and footers in the layout while still allowing the views to decide what should be rendered content in the layout header or footer.
+Layouts support defining named slots.
+This allows view components to render content which is automatically rendered inside the layout instead.
+This allow for styling of for example headers and footers in the layout while still allowing the views to have the logic and decide what should be rendered these slots.

 ## Usage